You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 7. Stick Some Duct Tape

 Duct tape is generally made from smooth and durable material and can be used to reduce friction before running or jogging.
+It helps to reduce the boots rubbing back of heel.

 However, do ensure that you don’t stick it directly on your foot as you’ll feel uncomfortable.